ontio/documentation/ontology-API/ontology_overview_sdks_en.md

 ## Contributing

-We encourage community developers to provide more language versions of SDK for ontology, and ontology will provide SDK design and testing standards to ensure the quality .
+We encourage community developers to provide more SDK language versions for Ontology, and Ontology will provide SDK design and testing standards to ensure the quality.